About

 CASRI objectives

-To coordinate and improve research and innovation for environment protection and sustainability, focusing on effective solutions with real impact, CASRI will:
+To coordinate and improve research and innovation for environment protection and sustainability, focusing on effective solutions with real impact, CASRI aims to:

 1. Review national funding and utilization programs for Environmental and Sustainability Research and Innovation (ES R&I), and assess knowledge needs for addressing global challenges and Sustainable Development Goals (SDGs).